knotdvn/fork-spoon/README.md

 	-open this text file, add some text to it, save file (example: "I did it!")

-	-back in the terminal, type: cd proof
-	(you're now in the proof folder)
+	-back in the terminal, get to the proof folder in fork-spoon type: cd ~/Desktop/git_demo/fork-spoon/proof (you're now in the proof folder)

 	- type: git add YOURNAME.txt